Josep Vicent

 Josep Vicent is a Spanish conductor.
 Principal Conductor - Music Director with ADDA Simfònica of Spain.

-Artistic and General Director at ADDA Auditorium in the region of Valencia.
+Artistic and General Director at ADDA Auditorium in Alicante, Valencian Community (Spain).

+Vicent was born in Altea a town located in the musical regional of the Valencian Community in Spain and studied at the Conservatorio Superior de Música de Alicante and the Sweelinck Conservatorium in Amsterdam.

-Conducta regularly Orchestras like Rotterdam Philharmonic, London Symphony, Belgium National Orchestra and many others.
+He conducts regularly orchestras like Rotterdam Philharmonic, London Symphony Orchestra, Belgian National Orchestra among many others.
 He was artistic director at Xenakis Festival and The Amsterdam Percussion Group.
 He has been also chief conductor and artistic director with Balearic Symphony Orchestra.

-He is the artistic director and principal conductor at The World Orchestra.
-Vicent was born in the musical region of Valencia in Spain and studied at the Conservatorio Superior de Música de Alicante and the Sweelinck Conservatorium in Amsterdam.
+Currently, he is the artistic director and principal conductor at The World Orchestra and Principal Conductor & Music Director of ADDA Simfònica (the resident orchestra at ADDA Auditorium located in Alicante, Spain).